nuneskris/nuneskris.github.io/_portfolio/2-1-0DataManagement.md

 ## Integrated Layer

-Once data is cleansed and validated in the curation layer, we would need to make it integrated so that it can truly leverage its potenial.
-The integration layer is where curated data from different sources is combined, aggregated, and transformed into a unified, coherent dataset.
-This layer needs to supports complex data transformations and is key to creating integrated datasets that provide a single view of entities like customers, products, or transactions.
+Once data is cleansed and validated in the curation layer, it needs to be integrated to fully realize its potential.
+The integration layer is where curated data from various sources is combined, aggregated, and transformed into a unified, coherent dataset.
+This layer supports complex data transformations and is crucial for creating integrated datasets that provide a comprehensive view of entities like customers, products, or transactions.

-This layer is required to be able to support tools which would need to bring data from multiple sources either logically or physically, run complex data maniplulation queries to integrate and merge the data.
+The integration layer must support tools that can bring together data from multiple sources—whether logically or physically—and run complex data manipulation queries to merge and harmonize the data.

-> Since there can be multiple consumers on the data which is integrated, this layer needs to be highly governened for security, assess and quality.
+> 📝 Note:  Since the integrated data will have multiple consumers, this layer must be highly governed to ensure security, accessibility, and quality.
+However, typical consumers will extract the data as-is, without modifying it or running complex analytics queries, which are usually performed in the serving layer.

 ## Serving Layer